oreximus/learnings/Resources/Coffee/Arabica_Vs_Robusta_Beans.md

 - The most common variety of *Coffea Canephora* is *Robusta*, Arabica's street-smart younger brother.

-- Despite its flavour being considered less refined, Robbusta is widely used in espresso blends because it is known to produce a better crema (the creamy layer found on top of an espresso shot) than Arabica.
+- Despite its flavour being considered less refined, Robusta is widely used in espresso blends because it is known to produce a better crema (the creamy layer found on top of an espresso shot) than Arabica.
 It is hardier, more resistant to disease and produces better yields.
 It also packs more caffeine.

 ### Robustam caffeine and chlorogenic acids